DanaAlesmael/Designing-a-new-robot/README.md

 Various considerations should be taken into account before starting this process:
+* Appearance: Since the robot will greet and meet people, I tried to make the robot has a good appearance so that people can be happy when meeting it.
 * Electrical components:
 * Number and location of motors: To avoid complecating stuff, poppy robot was followed as a referece in terms of number and location of motors in which they were fixed depending on the main functionality of this new robot which is distributing papers.
 * Connection parts [screws, hinge,...]: